 Deciding on the type of internet connection

 Choose a wired fiber or cable connection instead of wireless internet (satellite or microwave internet).
 Satellite is generally a lot slower and has high rates of packet loss.
-Satellite and microwave connections are also both vulnerable to inclement weather.
+Satellite and microwave connections are also vulnerable to bad weather.

 You don’t want an unreliable connection to knock out your whole contact center during a storm.